Connecticut has had a creative bent since at least the Age of Impressionism.

 24) Florence Griswold Museum

 Florence Griswold’s home was another center of the American Impressionist art movement.
 Visiting the Florence Griswold Museum is worth a trip if you’re not already overwhelmed by Impressionist art on your trip.

 25) Mystic Seaport Maritime Museum

-No list of the best museums in Connecticut would be complete without a mention of Mystic Seaport.
+No list of the best museums in Connecticut would be complete without a mention of the Mystic Seaport Museum.

 26) Mystic Museum of Art

 This charming yet elegant art museum overlooks Mystic’s harbor.

 It’s a small art gallery, but entrance is free and worth visiting for both its rotating exhibitions as well as its beautiful grounds.

 The sheer size of this museum in Ledyard, Connecticut, alone is noteworthy.

 The Mashantucket Pequot Museum & Research Center is the largest museum devoted solely to Native American history and culture in the world.